influxdata/influxdb-client-js/README.md

   - [create bucket](./examples/createBucket.js)
   - [health](./examples/health.js)

-There are also more advanced [examples](./examples/README.md) that shows
+There are also more advanced [examples](./examples/README.md) that show

 - how to execute parameterized queries
 - how to use this client with InfluxDB 1.8+